Enabling Homomorphically Encrypted Inference for Large DNN Models: Experimental Setup

 \subsection{Testbed}

-Our experiments are performed in a dual socket system using alpha Intel\textsuperscript{\textregistered}~Xeon\textsuperscript{\textregistered} Platinum 8260L processors, with 24 cores on each socket running at a nominal frequency of 2.30~GHz.
+Our experiments are performed in a dual socket system using Intel\textsuperscript{\textregistered}~Xeon\textsuperscript{\textregistered} Platinum 8260L processors, with 24 cores on each socket running at a nominal frequency of 2.30~GHz.
 For all experiments involving persistent memory, twelve 512~GB Intel Optane PMem DIMMs were used.
-Each of these modules features a theoretical bandwidth of 7.3~GB/s for read accesses and 2.4~GB/s for write~\cite{OPTANE_BW} accesses.
-For the Memory Mode (MM) experiments, we have used four 8 GB Kingston DRAM DIMMs and for the DRAM-only experiments (DO), we have used twelve 16~GB Samsung DRAM DIMMs.
-Figure \ref{fig:conf} shows an overview of both configurations.
+Each of these modules features a theoretical bandwidth of 7.3~GB/s for read accesses and 2.4~GB/s for write accesses~\cite{OPTANE_BW}.
+For the Memory Mode (MM) experiments, we have worked with two different configurations.
+The first configuration (MM32) uses four 8~GB DRAM DIMMs, while the second (MM96) uses twelve DIMMs.
+For the DRAM-only experiments (DO), we have used twelve 16~GB DRAM DIMMs.
+Figure \ref{fig:confs} shows an overview of the MM32, MM96 and DO configurations.
 Both DRAM DIMM models use DDR4 and feature a theoretical bandwidth of 21.3~GB/s.

-Equipping reduced DRAM space and bandwidth on the MM configuration, we demonstrate the viability of our target use case on an energy-friendly memory configuration, being the energy consumption per byte of DRAM about 10 times higher than that of the Optane PMem (375 mW/GB vs. 35~mW/GB).
+Equipping reduced DRAM space and bandwidth on the MM32 configuration, we demonstrate the viability of our target use case on an energy-friendly memory configuration, being the energy consumption per byte of DRAM about 10 times higher than that of the Optane PMem (375 mW/GB vs. 35~mW/GB).

-The system runs Fedora 27 (Workstation Edition) with kernel version 4.18.8.
+Our system runs Fedora 27 (Workstation Edition) with kernel version 4.18.8.
 All the software used was compiled from sources using GCC 7.3.1 targeting the native architecture.